 The Statue Of The Bremen Musicians

-If you look at the donkey’s legs, on the bottom of the pyramid, you will see that the forelegs are much shinier.
-This is because there is a belief that you can gain good luck by rubbing the forelegs, which many tourists do.
+When you go to see the statue, you will notice that the forelegs of the donkey are much shiny.
+This is because there is a belief that you can gain good luck by rubbing the forelegs, which many people do.
+However, be sure to rub each leg at the same time, or you will give yourself away as a tourist!